KeyCraw/CS-250-Portfolio-SNHU-Craw/README.md

 # CS-250-Portfolio-SNHU-Craw

 Welcome to my CS 250 portfolio!
-This repository contains my coursework and projects from the CS 250 Java Programming class.
+This repository contains my coursework and projects from the CS 250 Software Developement Lifecycle class.

 ## About This Course
 CS 250 focuses on Java programming fundamentals, software development concepts, and Agile methodologies, including Scrum.
 Throughout the course, I have completed coding assignments, lab exercises, and written papers on Agile project management and Scrum practices.